 FAQs

-Centrifugal pumps use rotating impellers to move fluid, while positive displacement pumps trap and push a fixed amount of fluid through the system.
+Centrifugal pumps use rotating impellers, while positive displacement pumps move a fixed volume of fluid per cycle.

 Why is pump efficiency important?